io-gui/io/README.md

 [![DeepScan][deepscan]][deepscan-url]
 [![License][license]][license-url]

 > ⚠️ **WARNING!** Io-Gui is an experiment currently under development.
-Please be advised that this code is not production ready!
+This code is not production ready!

 Io-Gui is an experimental UI framework aimed at simplicity and performance.
 It lets you write fast and reactive custom elements that respond to state changes, data binding events and object mutations.
-It can also support entire applications with routing, navigation and code splitting.
+It can support single page applications with routing, navigation and code splitting.

 The goal of this project is to provide a strong foundation for complex applications and tools such as 3D editors and demo tools for [threejs].